Bloomsbury Home

 Description

-A masterful and tender debut collection of stories from the acclaimed author of The Anthropologists, about distance and closeness in the age of connectivity.
+From the acclaimed author of one of Barack Obama's favorite books of 2024 The Anthropologists, comes a masterful collection of stories about distance and closeness in the age of connectivity.

 "An exceptionally elegant, intelligent, and original writer.” -Sigrid Nunez